 Elizabeth made her debut at English National Opera in February 2019 as Daughter in the revival of ‘Akhnaten’ by Philip Glass and covered the role of Dorothée at the Glyndebourne Festival.

-Elizabeth is one of the 2020/21 National Opera Studio singers, as also the Glyndebourne New Generation Artist.
-She will sing the role of Un Pâtre for Virtual Opera’s forthcoming recording of ‘L’enfant et les sortilèges’.
+Elizabeth is one of the 2020/21 National Opera Studio singers, also the Glyndebourne New Generation Artist.
+She sang the role of Un Pâtre for Virtual Opera’s acclaimed online recording of ‘L’enfant et les sortilèges’.

 “…very fine performance from Elizabeth Lynch as the page who generates much of the onstage energy…a comic gem in this inspired production!”